Mentoring is...

 Our learning from the New Teacher Induction Program (NTIP) is helpful here.
 Through our longitudinal research we found that high growth new teachers access 5 – 7 different mentor supports (i.e. they built a “mentoring web”).
 The more strands in each of our webs, the stronger and more resilient the webs are.

 With these supportive webs, our hearts as educators are warmed and our well-being is supported.
-Our warm hearts create a space for continued personal and professional learning and growth for every educator and ultimately every student.
+Our warm hearts create a space for continued personal and professional learning and growth – for ourselves, for our educator colleagues and ultimately for every student.

 Multiple Models of Mentorship